pexlab/ngx-front-engine/projects/docs/src/assets/docs/getting-started.md

 }
 ```

 This method will overwrite the common theme with your settings.
+You can also combine those two methods together.
+For example if you want to change the accent color for every component but also want to change the button component as a whole.

 <br>